GeoBosh/rbibutils/README.md

 # Installing rbibutils

+Install the  [latest stable version](https://cran.r-project.org/package=rbibutils) from CRAN:

+    install.packages("rbibutils")

-Install the development version of `rbibutils` from Github:
+You can also install the [development version](https://github.com/GeoBosh/rbibutils) of `rbibutils` from Github:

     library(devtools)
     install_github("GeoBosh/rbibutils")

 # Overview

 Convert bibliography files between various formats.
 All formats supported by the `bibutils` utilities are available.
-In addition, conversion from and to `bibentry`, (the R native representation based on Bibtex, is supported.
+In addition, conversion from and to `bibentry`, the R native representation based on Bibtex, is supported.

 The main function is `bibConvert()`.
 It takes an input bibliography file in one of the supported formats, converts its contents to another format, and writes the result to a file.
-All formats, except for `rds` (see below) are plain text files.
+All formats, except for `rds` (see below) are plain text files. `bibConvert()` tries to infer the input/output formats from the file extentions.
+There is ambiguity however about `bib` files, which can be either Bibtex or Biblatex.
+Bibtex is assumed if the format is not specified.

 The default encoding is UTF-8 for both, input and output.
 All encodings handled by `bibutils` are supported.
+Besides UTF-8, these include `gb18030` (Chinese), ISO encodings such as `iso8859_1`, Windows code pages (e.g. `cp1251` for Windows Cyrillic) and many others.
+Common alternative names are also accepted (e.g. `latin1`).

 Bibentry objects can be input from an `R` source file or from an `rds` file.
 The `rds` file should contain a `bibentry` R object, saved from R with `saveRDS()`.
 The `rds` format is a compressed binary format`.
-Alternatively, an R source file can contain one or more bibentry instructions and maybe other commands can be used.
+Alternatively, an R source file containing one or more bibentry instructions and maybe other commands can be used.
 The R file is sourced and all bibentry objects created by it are collected.

-`bibConvert()` tries to infer the input/output formats from the file extentions.
-There is ambiguity however about `bib` files, which can be either Bibtex or Biblatex.
-Bibtex is assumed if the format is not specified.

 # Examples: